MicrosoftDocs/win32/desktop-src/Controls/lvn-itemactivate.md

 ---
 title: LVN\_ITEMACTIVATE notification code
 description: Sent by a list-view control when the user activates an item.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: '475c8e6a-8e2e-4182-8ccc-a4bc6fc891a8'
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 475c8e6a-8e2e-4182-8ccc-a4bc6fc891a8
+keywords:
-keywords: ["LVN_ITEMACTIVATE notification code Windows Controls"]
+- LVN_ITEMACTIVATE notification code Windows Controls
 topic_type:
 - apiref
 api_name: